lei-zhang/socialRL/README.md

-**Code and data for Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (2019, biorxiv).
+**Code and data for Zhang^, Lengersdorff^, Mikus, Gläscher, & Lamm (in prep.).
 Frameworks, pitfalls, and suggestions of using reinforcement learning models in social neuroscience. (^Equal contributions)**

 ___